alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

    asserts, which reads the same list back.

-A Namespace that also declares a **Type** — a `choice`, as `Ordering` and `Side` do — needs a fifth: a place in `builtinTypeOrder`, beside `builtinMemberOrder`.
+A Namespace that also declares a **Type** — a `choice`, as `Ordering` and `Side` do — needs a sixth: a place in `builtinTypeOrder`, beside `builtinMemberOrder`.

 `builtins.spec.ts` cross-checks the first, third and fourth against each other and against the Namespaces declared here, so a missing registration is a failing